dxatscale/sfpowerscripts/docs/_docs/Tasks/Packaging-Tasks/Create Unlocked Package.md

 **Changelog**

+* 8.0.9 Refactored to use revamped folder structure
 * 7.0.2 Support for creation of multiple packages in a single build such as in a MonoRepo
 * 6.0.1 Skip Validation
 * 5.1.2 Hotfix for Exception bug